University Catalog 2026-2027

 Living on campus is an essential part of the Wolfpack experience: that’s why students are required to live in University Housing their first year.

 When you live on campus, you’ll be at the heart of the Wolfpack nation, making it easy to be a part of all that NC State has to offer.
 Whether you’re looking for a close-knit community, social experiences or the opportunity to participate in a Living and Learning program, we have the housing option that’s right for you.
-With a selection of 21 residence halls and four on-campus apartment communities, you'll enjoy the once-in-a-lifetime opportunity to live in the heart of NC State.
+With a selection of 21 residence halls and four on-campus apartment communities, you'll experience a once-in-a-lifetime opportunity to live in the heart of NC State.

 Get Started with University Housing